-General Education/Graduation Waiver Policy: Should a waiver or substitution of required classes or other academic requirements be determined to be necessary as to the courses required for graduation, the student should fill out a form requesting the substitution or waiver of the General Education requirement, and submit it to the General Education Committee Chair.
+General Education/Graduation Waiver Policy: Should a waiver or substitution of required classes or other academic requirements be determined to be necessary as to the courses required for graduation, the student should fill out a form requesting the substitution or waiver of the General Education requirement, and submit it to the General Education Director.

 LATE WITHDRAWAL (revised 5/23/11 faculty meeting)

 Students who wish to withdraw late, after the official withdrawal deadline, must petition giving the reasons for the late withdrawal.
 The petition will be reviewed by the Academic Petitions Committee and the Registrar for approval or denial.
 Normally, only reasons beyond the control of the student; e.g.: medical, personal, family, military, etc. will be approved.